joerivanveen/faq-with-categories/readme.txt

 You may use the following shortcodes, of course certain combinations do not make sense and may produce erratic behaviour.

-[faq-with-categories] produces the default list with all the faqs and outputs FAQ snippets schema in the head.
+**[faq-with-categories]** (use only ONCE) produces the default list with all the faqs and outputs FAQ snippets schema in the head.

-[faq-with-categories-filter] produces a filter menu according to the chosen taxonomy using the specified order.
+**[faq-with-categories-filter]** produces a filter menu according to the chosen taxonomy using the specified order (only works when default shortcode is also on that page).

-[faq-with-categories-search] produces a search box that will perform client-side lookup through the faqs.
+**[faq-with-categories-search]** produces a search box that will perform client-side lookup through the faqs (only works when default shortcode is also on that page).

-[faq-with-categories quantity="5"] limits the quantity of the faqs to 5, or use another number*.
+[faq-with-categories **quantity="5"**] *(1)* limits the quantity of the faqs to 5, or use another number.
+Can be combined with the other settings.

-[faq-with-categories category="category name"] display only faqs for the specified category (case insensitive)*.
+[faq-with-categories **category="category name"**] *(1)* display only faqs for the specified category (case insensitive).
 This will NOT output FAQ snippets schema in the head.

-[faq-with-categories exclusive="your tag"] any tag you specified under a faq entry in the box, will gather all faqs with that tag for display*.
+[faq-with-categories **exclusive="your tag"**] *(1)* (use only ONCE for every tag) any tag you specified under a faq entry in the box, will gather all faqs with that tag for display.

-[faq-with-categories title-only="any value"] outputs the list as links rather than as an accordion.
+[faq-with-categories **title-only="any value"**] outputs the list as links rather than as an accordion.

-* NOTE: only a limited number of faqs will be present on the page so search and filter will not work.
+*(1)* NOTE: only a limited number of faqs will be present on the page so search and filter will not work.

-= Planned =
+= Template =

-If you have a lot of FAQs, the unfiltered central page will be long.
-A ‘more’ option is being developed that lets you trim the initial view to a couple of FAQs with a button for the user to see the whole list.
+The post-type is called ruigehond010_faq, so you can create a single-ruigehond010_faq.php and archive-ruigehond010_faq.php template should you want to format the display in more detail.

 Have fun.
 Let me know if you have a question!